Running as a Windows Service

 Managing the service

-When you first install Litestream, it will run using an empty configuration file.
-Whenever you update this file, you’ll need to restart the service.
+Whenever you update the configuration file, you’ll need to restart the service.

 Go to the Services application and select the Litestream service.
 You should see links in the sidebar to Stop and Restart the service.